andrew-delph/MyDataStore/README.md

-# my-key-store
+# MyDataStore

-my-key-store is a leaderless distributed database designed for research and learning purposes, drawing inspiration from "Designing Data-Intensive Applications" by Martin Kleppmann.
+MyDataStore is a leaderless distributed database designed for research and learning purposes, drawing inspiration from "Designing Data-Intensive Applications" by Martin Kleppmann.
 Key advantages include:

 - **High Availability and Fault Tolerance**: By avoiding a single point of failure and distributing data across multiple nodes, the system remains operational even if some nodes fail.
 - **Scalability**: New nodes can be seamlessly integrated to accommodate increased data and traffic demands.
 - **Consistent Performance**: The absence of a central leader node eliminates potential bottlenecks, ensuring steady system performance.
-- **Ideal for Critical Applications**: The combination of availability, fault tolerance, and scalability makes my-key-store well-suited for applications with stringent reliability requirements.
+- **Ideal for Critical Applications**: The combination of availability, fault tolerance, and scalability makes MyDataStore well-suited for applications with stringent reliability requirements.

 ## Core Concepts

-my-key-store implements several core concepts from the book "Designing Data-Intensive Applications".
+MyDataStore implements several core concepts from the book "Designing Data-Intensive Applications".
 These include:

 1. **Gossip Protocol for Node Discovery**: